 All the services and facilities provided by Library Services are available to distance learning students.
 This page provides information and links to those services which you may find most useful.

-As a distance learner, you can join the majority of UK Higher Education libraries through this scheme.
-Fill in the online form and we will validate your eligibility for the scheme.
+As a distance learner, you can join the majority of UK Higher Education libraries through the SCONUL access scheme.

-If you need access to our print material, we can post books to you and scan or photocopy book chapters and articles.
+If you need access to our print material, we can post books out to you or scan book chapters and articles.

-Academic Skills Advisors are available to help you: answering your enquiries, helping you to find resources on your subject, training you in the use of online databases, journals and ebooks, the creation of citations and bibliographies, and more.
+Academic Skills Advisors can answer your enquiries, help you find resources on your subject, train you in the use of online databases, journals and ebooks, the creation of citations and bibliographies, and more.

-If you have trouble returning a reserved item on time, please get in touch with us via Just Ask and we will do our best to help you.
+If you have trouble returning a reserved item on time, please get in touch with us and we will do our best to help you.

 *When collecting an item you have reserved, it will be a week loan unless at the time you collect it, other borrowers have already reserved it.
 The item will become a 48-hour loan (the 48 hours does not include weekends or University closed days).
 If this presents problems for you, please speak to a member of staff and depending on demand, we might be able to extend the loan for you.
 This is done on a case by case basis.

 Further information and guides can be found through our main website.
-In particular, we recommend consulting the Research Support and Teaching Support pages.
+We recommend consulting the Research Support and Teaching Support pages.
 Online resources we provide include course notes and training videos for reference management software as well as subject and database guides.